 Alyssa is featured in a Direct Response TV (DRTV) commercial urging contributions from new supporters that launched in December 2010.
 The DRTV commercial has been an overwhelming success, securing 3,575 new monthly donors and raising approximately $730,000 within one year to support UNICEF's lifesaving work.

-Additionally, Alyssa is the narrator for the latest "Change for Good" videos that began airing on select American Airlines flights in 2011.
-"Change for Good" is one of UNICEF's best-known and longest-running partnerships.
-The program allows travelers to donate their unused U.S. and foreign currencies to benefit UNICEF while onboard an aircraft during a flight.
+Alyssa narrates a "Change for Good" video that has been airing on select American Airlines flights since 2011.
+The program is part of one of UNICEF's best-known and longest-running partnerships, allowing travelers to donate their unused U.S. and foreign currencies to benefit UNICEF while onboard an aircraft during a flight.

 A pioneer in social-media activism, Alyssa actively spreads awareness of UNICEF’s work via Twitter, Facebook, and her personal blog, most notably raising $300,000 through her Haiti Twitter Challenge for UNICEF's Haiti Emergency Relief Fund in January 2010.